-First mentioned here (whew, I was on a rant that day), I decided to heck with it all, and I went and did something about it.
+First mentioned here, I decided to heck with it all, and I went and did something about it.
 Four months later, winter happened and all those loose to-do projects started getting done.
 Found on That’s Church via Tall Tales, the three ingredients were purchased at our local grocery store for a total of $10 (of course, I discovered this after first trying Ace and then Target – but only finding 1 ingredient of each in both), and it was so dang easy.
 You’ll need Borax, Fels Naptha soap, and washing soda:

 While we could’ve left the mixture in the tupperware, I spruced up the display by using an on-hand Ball jar instead.
 One regular load of laundry only needs one tablespoon of this mix, so I put an old, mini coffee scoop in the jar to use for measuring.

 Here’s the kicker – there’s enough Borax and washing soda to make something like 5 batches of this, uh, stuff.
 And the bar of Fels Naptha was only a buck and each batch equates to 40+ loads.
 I’m totally fascinated by this, oddly enough.
 (Dork alert – I even found this nifty site for other Borax uses.)
 Of course the best part is that it actually works, and it works well – even with a boy in the house and all his boy clothes.
 No more temper tantrums in the cleaning aisle; not even for Scott.